-Purchasing a generator is one of those household investments that is easy to put off.
+A new generator is one household investment that is easy to put off.
 But once you have one, you’ll probably wonder how you lived without it.
 When you want to power your campsite, light up a worksite that doesn’t have power, or get your house back up and running during an outage, generators can be a godsend.

 Selecting a good-quality dual fuel generator is key, as lower-quality products will cost you more in fuel for less electrical output.
 This article explains some of the key features of quality generators and will help you to find the best dual fuel generator for your home.
 The products listed below represent some of the best dual fuel generators available by category.

-- RUNNER UP: Ford 11,050W Dual Fuel Portable Generator
+- RUNNER UP: Ford 7,750W Portable Dual Fuel Generator

-- BEST SMALL SIZE: Champion 3800-Watt Dual Fuel Portable Generator
+- BEST FOR LIGHT DUTY: Champion Power Equipment Dual Fuel Generator

 Before You Buy a Dual Fuel Generator